 Eastern Tradition vs. Western Tradition in Martial Arts

 So why is it that many people associate the words traditional and/or classical martial arts solely with the martial arts of East Asian origin?
-It is possible that this may be so because many of the martial arts from the orient at some point in history became either syncretized or connected to existing religious and philosophical schools of thought which have been prominent in the region for centuries such as Buddhism, Confucianism, Taoism, Shintoism, Hinduism, and Islam.
+It is possible that this may be so because many of the martial arts from the orient at some point in history became either syncretized or affiliated with existing religious and philosophical schools of thought which had been prominent in the region for centuries such as Buddhism, Confucianism, Taoism, Shintoism, Hinduism, and Islam.

 As a result, systems of armed and unarmed combat which were once created for warfare evolved into philosophical arts which advocated refinement from within.
-Because of this, ethics like martial morality became integral parts of martial arts training.
-Traditions such as students adhering to different forms of dojo etiquette, as well as recognizing and having respect for the linage of schools, all reflect how these predominant philosophies shaped the social and cultural practices in countries of the far east.
+Because of this, ethics like martial virtue (Wude) became integral parts of martial arts training, and traditions such as students adhering to different forms of dojo etiquette, as well as recognizing and having respect for the linage of schools, all reflect how these predominant philosophies shaped the social and cultural practices in countries of the far east.

 In contrast, the traditional martial arts of Europe did not evolve into disciplines which revolved entirely around intrinsic philosophy and spirituality like those of the far east.
 While religion did impact the values in society, and codes of conduct such as chivalry had existed since the middle ages, martial arts in western society seemed to have always been regarded as mere pragmatic tools for warfare as well as combat sports, and kept separate from theoretical studies such as philosophy and esotericism.